2012 CR Vasco da Gama season: July

 On 8 July, Vasco da Gama drew with Figueirense at Orlando Scarpelli, in Florianópolis: 1-1.
 In the first half, Vasco da Gama dominated the match and scored his goal: Diego Souza kicked crawling and open the score.
 In the second half, Figueirense came to dominate the game, and tied, after crossing, Roni anticipated William Matheus, and scored the last goal of the match.

 On 10 July, Vasco da Gama announced the signing of midfielder Wendel, from Al-Shabab FC (Riyadh).
-The hiring was approved by the media and fans, reminding of the his passages by Santos and Cruzeiro.
+The hiring was approved by the media and fans, reminding of his passages by Santos and Cruzeiro.

 On 15 July, Vasco da Gama defeat Atlético Goianiense 1–0 in São Januário.
 Early in the match, Alecsandro, after free kick from Juninho Pernambucano, turned, and told with the help of Gabriel to score.
 Despite the victory, the team was extremely booed by the crowd because of its poor performance, causing Fernando Prass leave the field as the hero of the night.

 On 18 July, Vasco da Gama defeat São Paulo 1–0 in Morumbi, São Paulo.
 Since the beginning of the match, Vasco da Gama imposed his tiki-taka play style, involving a confused and messy São Paulo team.
 The team took a lot of danger with the Juninho Pernambucano's knuckleballs, who were stopped, or by Denis, or by post.
 But the goal came in the second half: after a beautiful table with Wiliam Barbio, Fagner invaded the area and made the only goal of the match, which could have been such a rout the superiority of Vasco da Gama on top of São Paulo.